Video Game: Fatal Fury aka: Garou Mark Of The Wolves

-Known in Japan as Garou Densetsu (Legend of the Hungry Wolves), this is a Fighting Game series by SNK that was released for the Neo Geo arcade and home video game systems.The story of the series is set in the fictional city of Southtown, USA, and starts many years before the events of the first game, when martial artist Jeff Bogard adopts two orphans, whom he names Terry and Andy.
+Fatal Fury, known in Japan as Garou Densetsu (Legend of the Hungry Wolves), is a Fighting Game series by SNK that was released for the Neo Geo arcade and home video game systems.The story of the series is set in the fictional city of Southtown, USA, and starts many years before the events of the first game, when martial artist Jeff Bogard adopts two orphans, whom he names Terry and Andy.
 Later, crime lord Geese Howard killed Jeff Bogard, an event that young Terry witnesses.
 Swearing revenge, both brothers start to train, to fight Geese in his "King of Fighters" tournament.
 Andy leaves to train in Japan and Terry stays in Southtown.
 Ten years later, in 1991, the brothers and Andy's friend Joe Higashi enter the King of Fighters to avenge their father.The first game only had three playable characters, and an interesting mechanic in which a second player joining in the middle of a fight would join the first player in double-teaming their present opponent before facing each other.
 The sequel dropped this mechanic and adopted the World Tournament format used in Street Fighter II, introducing five new playable characters, and new bosses.
 More characters and villains were introduced in subsequent sequels, and the original Big Bad Geese Howard also returned in most of them.The distinctive characteristic of the series was the ability of the characters to fight in two different planes in most stages, giving them the capability to avoid attacks by moving between planes.
 This system suffered some changes after the third installment and was dropped altogether for the last game.Games in the series:

 Adaptation Dye-Job: Despite being clearly blond in all games, Andy inexplicably appears with sky-blue hair in the first anime special.